jia1217/ParallelProgammingLabs/docs/Labs/Lab4_ILA.md

 * Click *PROGRAM AND DEBUG --> Open Hardware Manager --> Open Target*

 * Choose `Auto connect`.
-Remember to turn on the PYNQ board.
+Remember to turn on the PYNQ board and connect its USB cable to the computer.

 * Select `Program Device` and download the bitstream file to the board.

 <div align=center><img src="imgs/5_4.png" alt="drawing" width="600"/></div>

-* The programming bit file be downloaded and the DONE light will be turned ON indicating the FPGA has been programmed.
-Debug Probes window will also be opened, if not, then select Window > Debug Probes.
-In the Hardware window in Vivado notice that there are two debug cores, hw_ila_1 and hw_ila_2.
+* The programming bit file be downloaded and the DONE light will be turned ON indicating the FPGA has been programmed. *Debug Probes* window will also be opened, if not, then select *Window > Debug Probes*.
+In the Hardware window in Vivado notice that there are two debug cores, `hw_ila_1` and `hw_ila_2`.
 The hardware session status window also opens showing that the FPGA is programmed having two ILA cores with the idle state.

 <div align=center><img src="imgs/5_5.png" alt="drawing" width="600"/></div>

-* Select the target FPGA xc7z020_1, and click on the Run Trigger Immediate button to see the signals in the waveform window.
-Two waveform windows will be created, one for each ILA; one ILA window is for the instantiated ILA core and another for the MARK DEBUG method.
+* Select the target `FPGA xc7z020_1`, and click on the *Run Trigger Immediate* button to see the signals in the waveform window.
+Two waveform windows will be created, one for each ILA; one ILA window is for the instantiated ILA core and another for the *MARK DEBUG* method.

 <div align=center><img src="imgs/5_6.png" alt="drawing" width="1000"/></div>

 ### Setup trigger conditions to trigger on a write to led port (rx_data_rdy_out=1) and the trigger position to 512.
 Arm the trigger.

-* In the Trigger Setup window, click Add Probes and select the rx_data_rdy.
+* In the *Trigger Setup* window, click *Add Probes* and select the `rx_data_rdy`.

 <div align=center><img src="imgs/5_7.png" alt="drawing" width="600"/></div>